 Do you have a Bank of America credit card?
-If so, you probably have an FIA credit card – they are BofA’s wholly-owned subsidiary for credit cards.
+If so, you probably have an FIA credit card – they are Bank of America’s wholly-owned subsidiary for credit cards.
 It seems kind of deliberately misleading for them to come up with some meaningless and mysterious set of letters that don’t actually stand for anything rather than just simply branding the company “Bank of America Credit Cards, Inc. or something like that.
 It’s probably a result of Bank of America’s acquisition of another mysterious set of letters about ten years ago – MBNA.
 At least those letters stood for something (Maryland Bank National Association).
 They were probably the originators of the FIA sub-brand.
 Many years ago MBNA hired former FBI director Louis Freeh as their general counsel (not bad work for someone with no financial services experience), so it’s only fitting there is some intrigue involved with that brand.
 Many regional banks and retailers apparently outsource their credit cards to FIA Card Services.
 So even if you don’t knowingly have a Bank of America credit card there is a good chance you carry one of their FIA-branded cards.